needle-tools/ar-simulation/Readme.md

 <sup id="start-sup-1">1</sup> If you're using AR Foundation 4 go to ``Project Settings/XR Plug-in Management`` and tick ARSimulation on in the PC/Standalone settings tab

 ## License & Pricing 💸
-Using ARSimulation **requires you to buy a license** —
+Using ARSimulation **requires you to buy a per-seat license** —
 please buy seats for your team through Unity AssetStore (link coming soon).
-This is not a subscription, but a single $50 payment.
+This is a single $60 payment, not a monthly subscription.

 You can use it for 7 days **for evaluation purposes only**,
 without buying a license.
 We trust you. 🧐